 Some people suffer from a disease causing the discs in the lower back to be weak.
 This can cause severe back and sciatica pain.
 Most people with this disease end up going in for surgery to fix this.
 It is commonly considered the only option for relief.

 One study on 24 people waiting for back surgery showed that using an inversion table can help these people avert surgery.
 13 of these 26 people underwent inversion therapy with physiotherapy while the other 11 used physiotherapy alone.
 Of those that were using inversion therapy, 76% no longer needed surgery.
-Those who did not, only 26% averted surgery.
+Those who did not, only 26% averted operation.